 Bonus Things To Do!

 The Grand Teton Musical Festival, located at Walk Festival Hall in Teton Village, hosts free, weekly family concerts usually beginning mid-July and continuing throughout the summer; most of the concerts are performed at Teton County Library (visit gtmf.org for schedule).
 These are one-hour casual events featuring kid-friendly music performed by world-class musicians.
 On Mondays starting July 8 and going through August 12, the GTMF presents free "Movies on the Mountain" at 7 p.m. featuring classic family favorites.
-Even though the concerts are free of charge, tickets are required at gtmf.org/tickets/
+Even though the concerts and movies are free of charge, tickets are required at gtmf.org/tickets/